-Caitlin Ryan, PhD, ACSW, a pioneer in lesbian, gay, bisexual and transgender (LGBT) health and mental health will receive the John E. Fryer Award from the American Psychiatric Association (APA) at their annual meeting on May 18, 2013 for major contributions to the mental health and well-being of LGBT people.
+Dee Mosbacher, M.D., Ph.D., psychiatrist, filmmaker, and activist for women’s and gay rights, will receive the John E. Fryer Award from the American Psychiatric Association (APA) at their annual IPS meetings in October in San Francisco.
 The award is presented by the APA in association with the Association of Gay and Lesbian Psychiatrists and given in honor of Dr. John Fryer, a gay psychiatrist who played a crucial role in prompting the American Psychiatric Association to review the scientific data and to remove homosexuality from the APA’s diagnostic list of mental disorders in 1973.

 The Fryer Award educates psychiatrists on a wide range of significant LGBT issues.
 Fryer lectures take place at the Annual Meeting of the American Psychiatric Association (APA) and are popular and well-attended.
 By publishing these lectures as papers in the Journal of Gay & Lesbian Mental Health, which has a wide circulation among psychiatrists and other mental health workers, the reach of these lectures is extended even further.
 Past honorees have included prominent advocates for the LGBT community, such as Barbara Gittings, Frank Kameny, Evan Wolfson, and Bishop Gene Robinson, as well as experts in psychiatry and the mental health field, including Lawrence Hartmann, Richard Pillard, Marjorie Hill, and Caitlin Ryan.